-Charges for controls in meat premises 1

 Summary 3

 Revision history 4

 Contents 6

 Introduction 8

 Why does the FSA charge for its services?
 8

 Charges regulations 8

-Who does the FSA charge and what does it charge for?
+Who does the FSA Charge and what does it charge for?
 9

 How are FSA charges calculated?
 10

 Time based charges 11

-Enforcement 13
+Enforcement 12

-Chargeable allowances 13
+Chargeable allowances 12

+Emergency call charges 14

-Overtime and other local staffing arrangements 15
+Overtime and other local staffing arrangements 14

-Export work 17
+Export related work 17

 Travel time 18

 Hourly charge rates 18

 Discount on Meat controls charges 19

-Force majeure and flexibility - when the FSA will not levy a charge 21
+Force majeure and flexibility: when the FSA will not levy a charge 21

-Collection and submission of throughput information 25
+Collection and submission of throughput information 24

-Statement of resources (SOR) 26
+Statement of resources (SOR) 24

-Approval advisory visits 28
+Approval advisory visits 27

-Demonstration of Life assessment 28
+Demonstration of Life assessment 27

 What can the FBO do to keep their charges to a minimum?
-29
+27

 When will FBOs get their FSA invoice?
+28

+What should FBOs do if they have a query with their invoice?
 30

-What should FBOs do if they have a query with their invoice?
-31

 How can FBOs pay for their charges?
-31

-What do FBOs do if they have a complaint, any other comments or suggestions?
-33
+30